golzolfa/HORISEON-DIGITAL-MARKETING-LTD/README.md

 ## Description

-I worked on existing code and refactor it and make it more accessible also I improveed it without changing what it does.
+I worked on existing code and refactor it and make it more accessible also I improveed it without changing what it does(adapting existing applications to comply with the Accessibility for Ontarians with Disabilities Act (AODA))

 ## Installation
 N/A